asratv29/React-Task-Tracker/README.md

 <<<<<<< HEAD
 # React-Task-Tracker
 React task tracker app
-allow you to add task, delete a task
+allow you to add task, delete a task, do not forget to run json server

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).